chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

   when given the `-trace 0` option, rustlr produces no output during parser generation, saving instead all messages in a script.

-After a parser has been generated for anothe application, rustlr can be installed in that application's crate with only the runtime parsing routines by either
+After a parser has been generated for another application, rustlr can be installed in that application's crate with only the runtime parsing routines by either